 Nestled on the Fujisaki hillside resides a grand farm resembling 'that of the outskirts of Munich' as Jurgen Schmidt, a charcutier from Germany, had put it.

 Pig farmer, Teruo Hashimoto, the founder of Tategamori Ark Farm, moved from Saitama to Fujisawa (now a part of Ichinoseki City), Iwate in 1975.
 In 1985, his farm started the marketing of hams and sausages made from its own pork.
 Producing processed pork was uncharted territory, so in order to realize additive-free products using natural and traditional methods, equipment was imported from Germany and Jurgen Schmidt (mentioned above) was invited to teach production methods.

 The national government commenced agricultural development in Fujisawa and this was when Hashimoto embarked on large-scale crop farming.
-He went abroad adopting advanced techniques of agriculture, and wished to create a “farm market,” taking inspiration from farmers markets in Britain.
+He went abroad adopting advanced techniques of agriculture, and wished to create a farmer's market, taking inspiration from those in Britain.

 Tategamori Ark Farm opened in 1992 and as of now, comprises of animal viewing and petting areas, vast floral expanses and gardens, a barbecue terrace and restaurant serving delicious pork, and vegetables produced on the farm, a herb garden, a market showcasing the entire range of products produced on the farm as well as local specialties of Fujisawa and endless pastures which are populated by free-roaming deer, sheep and free-range chickens.
 As the premises covers a large area, I suggest going around by car, or hopping on board their bus (although with COVID-19, may not be running).
 Some people opt to walk.

 One thing that I was incredibly impressed by was the farm's commitment to making additive free and organic produce.
 I had never heard of additive-free sausages and ham before.
 The general manager informed me of the difficulties and the high level techniques involved in the production of their processed meat.
 Tategamori Kogen Pork is a renowned brand which is sold at high end department stores such as Takeshimaya, is served when you fly first class on Japan Airlines and their pork-loin ranked first place on Otoriyose Net, one of the largest Japanese online food outlets.